HTTP-RPC/Kilo/README.md

     * `TemplateEncoder` - class that encodes an object hierarchy using a template document
     * `XMLEncoder` - class that encodes an object hierarchy to XML
 * `org.httprpc.beans`
-    * `BeanAdapter` - class that presents the properties of a Java bean object as a map
+    * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
     * `Ignore` - annotation indicating that a bean property should be ignored
     * `Key` - annotation that associates a custom key with a bean property
 * `org.httprpc.sql`